aaronshaf/bongo.js/README.md

 ## Easy, peasy, lemon squeezy

-Tested in Chrome 26, Chrome 29, Firefox 22, and IE 10.
+Tested in Chrome 26, Chrome 29, and Firefox 22.

 ### Check for support